MaskedmenOO/Diploma-Project_Semi-automated-Parking-System/README.md

 As the Arduino can only control one CNC shield which only controls 3 stepper motors that can move independently, I had to use 2 Arduinos to control 2 stepper motors each.

 The stepper motors are controlled by the joysticks.
 Based on the position of the joystick, a certain value is it's output.
 Therefore, when the joystick is in between a certain value, the stepper motor will either turn clockwise or anticlockwise which causes the scissor lift in the parking platform to move.

+The whole code is very simple using only "if statements".

+This code was modified based on another code: https://www.electroniclinic.com/arduino-cnc-shield-v3-0-and-a4988-hybrid-stepper-motor-driver-joystick/